jqlang/jq/docs/content/manual/manual.md

 one can only create a new binding with the same name, but this will not be visible where the old one was.

+::: Example
-For example, in the filter
+In the filter

     .realnames as $names | (.posts[] | {title, author: $names[.author]})